THE SICK AND FUNERAL YEARLY BENEFIT SOCIETY.

 Holden was caught and had a bag containing 9 rabbits.
 Hindle bolted and was not captured, but the Constables swore that it was him.

 Holden pleaded for another chance, saying that it was not murder.
-The Police would be better employed looking after murders, than catching fellows killing rabbits.
+The Police would be better employed looking after murderers, than catching fellows killing rabbits.

 Sir Alfred Pease said it was no ordinary case of poaching.
 Both men had been convicted over and over again and only been fined.
 It was a trade they pursued, taking all the risks.